 - The attendees sit at desks, many taking notes and will expect to be able to ask questions at any time – seminar-style.

-- A few of our participants are hard of hearing so we ask speakers to use a lapel radio mic connected to speakers and to a hearing-aid loop.
+- A few of our participants are hard of hearing so we ask speakers to use a lapel radio mic connected to speakers and to a hearing-aid loop (at Sutton Hoo).
 We know many speakers have strong voices but our hearing aid users say the loop is very important to them.

 - There are two one-hour sessions in the morning and two 50-minute sessions after lunch.
 Please watch your timing as we deliberately have a long lunch hour to give people time to see the exhibition as well as have lunch.
 At the end of the day, people often need to be away by specific times.

-- We will take you to lunch in the National Trust cafe.
+- We will take you to lunch in the cafe.

 - There are feedback forms available for the participants, the two key questions are ‘what was good about the day’ and ‘what can we do to improve’.
 We have found people have always been very positive and helpful.